janbrasna/ssl-config-generator/README.md

 to inspect the exact production-level artifacts as used in deployment.

 Automation publishes the production site via GitHub Pages, so once your PR merges the changes deploy within a minute or two.

-## Changelog

-The Changelog that captures the history of changes to Mozilla's recommendations as represented in the JSON guideline files can be found at [`/src/static/guidelines/CHANGELOG.md`](/src/static/guidelines/CHANGELOG.md)

 ## History